2011–12 Liverpool F.C. season: November

-Liverpool then faced against league leaders Manchester City at Anfield.
-A header from City defender Vincent Kompany gave City a 1–0 lead, but then the celebrations were short-lived as Charlie Adam's strike going wide was touched into his own net by Joleon Lescott for an own goal.
-There were no other goals in the second half but City substitute Mario Balotelli was sent off for a second yellow about 15 minutes after coming off the bench.
-Liverpool had a couple of chances against 10-men City but no chances were taken and the game finished 1–1.

 Only two days after the Manchester City, Liverpool had a League Cup quarter-final tie against Chelsea.
 This time both, of the former Liverpool players, Raul Meireles and Fernando Torres, started whereas last time they both came off the bench.
 There were no goals in the first half but in the 58th minute, Maxi Rodríguez broke the deadlock from close range from Craig Bellamy's pass for 1–0.
-5 minutes later Martin Kelly headed in to make it 2–0 with his first goal for Liverpool.
+Five minutes later Martin Kelly headed in to make it 2–0 with his first goal for Liverpool.
 But this victory resulted in a serious injury by Lucas, who ruptured his anterior cruciate ligament (ACL) after colliding with Juan Mata, and he was ruled out for the rest of the season.